This is a device that automatically froths milk for cappuccinos and lattes. Many coffee machines come with these already built in to them.

 This is the part of the grinder, or the coffee machine that holds the coffee beans, before they are ground.

 This is such a popular drink now.
 These were made popular and trendy by the large coffee store chains.
-Find out more about those by clicking here.

 This is a tough container that you can use to knock the used coffee grounds from the group handle.